tmayer/phonmatrix/README.md

 # PhonMatrix
 Visualizing phonological patterns such as vowel harmony and similar place avoidance from language data.
+The application can be accessed here: <a href="http://phonmatrix.herokuapp.com/" target="_blank">http://phonmatrix.herokuapp.com/</a>.

 # Description